-Depression is a pervasive mental health challenge, affecting over 264 million people worldwide.
+Depression is a common mental health challenge, affecting over 264 million people worldwide.
 While its roots are multifaceted, one significant player in this complex puzzle is cortisol, the body’s primary stress hormone.

-Elevated cortisol levels, often a response to chronic stress, have been closely linked to the development and exacerbation of depressive symptoms.
+Elevated cortisol levels, often a response to chronic stress, have been associated with the development and exacerbation of depressive symptoms.

 [signup]